Chief Minister of Madhya Pradesh: Chief Minister of Bhopal State (1949–1956)

-List of chief ministers of Madhya Pradesh
+List of chief ministers of Madhya Pradesh (since 1950)

 After the independence of India, the state of Madhya Pradesh was created in 1950 from the Central Provinces and Berar and the princely state of Makrai with Nagpur as the capital of the state.

 The States Reorganisation Act, 1956 merged the states of Madhya Bharat, Vindhya Pradesh, and Bhopal were merged into Madhya Pradesh and the Marathi-speaking southern region Vidarbha, which included Nagpur, was ceded to Bombay.
-In November 2000, as part of the Madhya Pradesh Reorganization Act the southeastern portion of the state was split off to form the new state of Chhattisgarh.
+In November 2000, as part of the Madhya Pradesh Reorganization Act the eastern and southeastern portion of the state was split off to form the new state of Chhattisgarh.